-Ginataang tambakol is a rich and creamy fish stew made by cooking tuna in a creamy sauce made with cocnut milk, pechay, onion, garlic, ginger, tomatoes, chilies, pepper, fish sauce and oil.
+Ginataang tambakol is a creamy fish stew made by cooking tuna in a creamy sauce made with cocnut milk, pechay, onion, garlic, ginger, tomatoes, chilies, pepper, fish sauce and oil.
 This no-fail ginataan dish is one of the most common coconut-based dishes in the Philippines.
 Have a taste of one of Bicol’s finest dishes.
 This Ginataang tambakol recipe will show you how to make Ginataang tambakol in your home.
 Try the ginataang tambakol today and partner it with a lot of rice.
 Best served during lunchtime.

 WHAT IS TAMBAKOL?

 Tambakol is a saltwater fish with famous for its stripes on its back and its deeply forked tail.
 It also goes by the names yellowfin tuna, mackerel tuna, skipjack tuna.
 It is sold in the market using these common local names: tulingan, barilis and talingay.

 Tambakol has a soft flesh with fresh ocean taste.
 Like other big fishes, tambakol can be prepared in a lot of ways.
 Some of the most common are paksiw, sinaing, tuna steak, and of course, the ginataan.

 If you want to learn how to prepare ginataang tambakol or tuna in coconut milk, continue reading the recipe below.

 Ginataan is a cooking process which involves the use of coconut milk or “gata” in Tagalog, hence, “ginataan”.
 Gata is super handy as it can be used in meaty ginataan dishes, veggie ginataan and desserts like ginataang bilo-bilo.
 But when it comes to savoury dishes, Bicol is the most famous region known to be making the best ginataan recipes.